 As a member of PHC California, you will get our PHC California ID card.
 You must show your PHC California ID card and your Medi-Cal Benefits Identification Card (BIC) when you get health care services or prescriptions.
-Your BIC card is the Medi-Cal Benefits Card sent to you by the State of California.
+Your Medi-Cal BIC card is the benefits identification card sent to you by the State of California.
 You should always carry all health cards with you.
-Your BIC and PHC California Identification (ID) cards look like these:
+Your Medi-Cal BIC and PHC California (ID) cards look like these: